-In January 2012, I got a call to say my that my 82-year-old Mother wasn’t well and had taken to her bed.
+In January 2012, I got a call to say my that my 82-year-old mother wasn’t well and had taken to her bed.
 Her GP, of more than 20 years, had been called and his diagnosis was that she was both mentally and physically exhausted.
 Another GP from the same practice called in to see her 2 days later and backed up his colleague’s diagnosis from earlier in the week.
 I just didn’t get it.
 My mother never did anything that would result in exhaustion, her arthritis precluded her from doing so.
 So how on earth could she have worn herself out?

-I arrived on the Friday evening to play Florence Nightingale for the weekend.
+I arrived on Friday evening to play Florence Nightingale for the weekend.
 My mother was still in bed, not making a great deal of sense and was very drowsy.
 She wasn’t interested in food which, given my mother’s preoccupation with seeing food and eating it, did start alarm bells ringing.

 She was delirious that night and suddenly became alarmingly incontinent.
 I tried to keep calm.
 In the absence of a bedpan, I resorted to using her best Crown Derby fruit bowl, which still has fruit in it today.
 She was limp and listless the following morning, so I called the Duty Doctor, who she had never seen before and made the one hour round trip to back up the diagnosis given by the two GP’s earlier in the week.